Protected Content

 Outcomes

 We didn't just redesign a portal.
-We triggered a digital transformation.
+We turned the transformation outward.

 77+